Real vs. artificial: What is the most sustainable type of Christmas tree?

 Well, there is an alternative: potted trees.
 They can be replanted in your garden after the festive season and reused year-after-year.

 “The best thing you can do at Christmas is to keep your tree alive and breathing as it will naturally absorb CO2 and release oxygen.
-So potted trees are the most sustainable option, but they need looking after,” says Anja-Lea Fischer, Global Head Operational Sustainability at Zurich Insurance Group.
+So potted trees are the most sustainable option, but they need looking after,” says Anja-Lea Fischer, Head of Environmental Performance at Zurich Insurance Group.

 If you don’t have a garden to replant your potted tree, then there’s another alternative: rent a real Christmas tree.
 Many garden centers and plant nurseries offer this service.
 They then replant the tree and re-hire it for the next Christmas.